-You still see these available on the used market, and I’ve helped the occasional rider swap out their broken, leaking, fork for a cheap rigid one (typically pon their second bike).
+You still see these available on the used market, and I’ve helped the occasional rider swap out their broken, leaking, fork for a cheap rigid one (typically pon their second ride).

 There are some cool benefits to riding rigid.
 I have a rigid bike that I use for commuting.
 Because it has no front shock, I don’t waste energy on bouncing the shock.

 For the off-road rider, the lack of shocks forces you to be a better rider.
 It’s just you and the dirt.
 And if you take a line wrong, there is no forgiveness.
 For the rider who wants to take their game to the next level, yanking the shock off of one of their bikes might just be the way to force some new skills.

 Life and death, baby!